 Editor's Note: If you're visiting Athens in the summer, air conditioning is an absolute must and an elevator is a very nice touch.
 This city can be HOT.

 My stay at the Athens Backpackers Hostel was the moment I realized I may have grown too old for hostels.
 Don’t get me wrong!
 It provided me with what I would expect from a hostel — a lovely breakfast, pub crawls with fellow hostel guests, immersive tours and experiences, a great social space, and an excellent crew of travelers.
 But after years on the road, sleeping in a room with 10 strangers (3 of which stumble in loudly at odd hours of the night), sharing a shower with an entire floor, and sleeping on a mattress of lumpy mystery stuffing, gets a little old.
 From now on it’s hotels and private rooms for me!

 But the Backpackers Hostel of Athens has a lot of added perks.
-It's right next to Plaka, where there are lots of cafes and shops, and it's walking distance to Acropolis and the Acropolis Museum.
+It's right next to Plaka, where there are lots of cafes and shops.
+If you want an Athens hostel near the Acropolis, this is perfect.
+It's an easy walking distance to Acropolis and the Acropolis Museum.
 The Acropolis Metro station is less than a block away and it's only a few stops from Syntagma Square, and one transfer from Monastiraki.

 Editor's Note: I'm with Kae Lani.
 Shared showers and so-so sleeps don't hold much charm for me either.
 But this hostel has an amazing location and long list of amenities and might be perfect for a night owl.

 Athens is the cat's meow....